deterministic-arts/DartsCLTools/README.md

 Besides using `setf`, an application can modify object property lists by various other functions provided here.

+ - **Function** `update-property-value` _object_ _indicator_ _modifier_ `&key` _test_ _test-not_ &rarr; _result_

+   Updates a single property of _object_ atomically, by invoking the _modifier_ on the old value (if any), and installing the primary return value as the property's new value.

+   The _modifier_ must be a function `(lambda (old-value presentp) ...)` returning two values: the new property value, and another value that it wishes `update-property-value` to return.
+The function will receive the old property value (or `nil`) as first argument, and a generalized boolean value that indicates, whether the property was present or not.

+   The property list will be updated only, if the old value is not considered equal under _test_ (or _test-not_, depending on the flavour of comparison chosen.)
+The default test is `eql`.

+   This function returns whatever the _modifier_ function returned as its secondary value.

+   This function is provided as a courtesy for code that needs to update only a single property, but needs the update to happen atomically in a similar way as it does for `update-property-list`.
+   In this case, using this function is more convenient.

  - **Function** `ensure-property` _object_ _indicator_ _constructor_ &rarr; _foundp_ _stored-value_

    Ensures, that there is a property named _indicator_ associated